Alaa-1989/Exploring-Weather-Trends/README.md

 This project has been created for **Udacity** to complete a **Data Analyst** Nanodegree.

 ## About
-In this project, I analyzed **local** and **global** temperature data and compare the temperature trends where I am living to overall global temperature trends.
+In this project, We must analyze **local** and **global** temperature data and compare the temperature trends where I am living to overall global temperature trends.

 ## Project Requires:
 - Extract data from a database using a SQL query